 The current lags the voltage in an inductor; this is known as a lagging power factor.
 The current leads the voltage in a capacitor; this is known as a leading power factor.
 An AC motor is an example of an inductive load, and a compact fluorescent lamp is an example of a capacitive load.

 To determine total power factor on a three-phase 4-wire system, three wattmeters are required.
 Each meter measures watts, and measurements are also made of the volts and amps.
-The power factor is the calculated by dividing the total watts from each meter by the total volt-amps.
+The power factor is then calculated by dividing the total watts from each meter by the total volt-amps.

-With a three-phase, three-wire system, power factor should be measured using the three wattmeter method instead of the two wattmeter method if the load is unbalanced, that is if the phase currents are different.
+With a three-phase, three-wire system, power factor should be measured using the three wattmeter method instead of the two wattmeter method if the load is unbalanced, that is, if the phase currents are different.
 Because the two wattmeter method only makes two amp measurements, any differences in the amp reading on the third phase will cause inaccuracies.

 A typical application for power measurement is standby power for household appliances that are based on Energy Star or IEC62301 standards.
 Both standards define the required power accuracy, resolution and other power measurement parameters, such as harmonics.
 Within the IEC62301 standard, there are an additional 25 standards that define the specific test parameters for various appliances.
-As an example, IEC60436 defines the methods for measuring the performance of electric dishwashers.
+For example, IEC60436 defines the methods for measuring the performance of electric dishwashers.

-The standby mode is defined as the lowest power consumption mode that cannot be turned off by the user and that may persist for an indefinite time when an application is connected to the main electricity supply and used in accordance with the manufacturer’s instructions.
+Standby mode is defined as the lowest power consumption mode that cannot be turned off by the user and that may persist for an indefinite time when an application is connected to the main electricity supply and used in accordance with the manufacturer’s instructions.
 Standby power is the average power in standby mode when measured in accordance with the standard.

-There are three main methods for measuring power consumption for standby power or other similar applications.
+There are three main methods to measure power consumption for standby power or other similar applications.
 If the power value is stable, then the instantaneous instrument reading at any point in time can be used.
 If the power value isn’t stable, then take either an average of the instrument readings over time or measure total energy consumption.
 Watt-hours can be measured over a specified period of time and then divided by that time.

-Measuring total-energy consumption and dividing by time yields the most accurate values with both steady and fluctuating power and is the method commonly employed when using our company’s Power Analyzers.
+Measuring total-energy consumption and dividing by time yields the most accurate values with both steady and fluctuating power and is the method commonly employed when using our Power Analyzers.
 But measuring total energy consumption requires a more sophisticated instrument because power must be continuously measured and totalized.